xeaft/librecall/README.md

 <hr>

 **Linux:**\
-If you are on Liunx, specifically on a distribution using the `systemd` init system, you can run `python autorun.py` to automatically create and use librecall every time.
+If you are using a distribution using the `systemd` init system, you can run `python autorun.py` to automatically create and use librecall every time.
 To remove the autorun script, you can either
 1) run the `autorun.py` script with the `--remove` (or `-r`, for short) flag => `python autorun.py -r`. this will stop and disable the service, and remove the .service file from your system.
 2) manually stop the service via `systemctl --user stop librecall`.
 To disable it, so it doesnt run again, you use the `systemctl --user disable librecall`